orangekame3/ghfetch/README.md

 ## Obtaining a GitHub Personal Access Token

-For guidance, refer to the following GitHub documentation:
+ghfetch requires a GitHub personal access token to fetch user information.
+You can create a personal access token by following the instructions on the GitHub documentation:

 [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)